JPLMLIA/bitflips/README.md

 Linux operating system.
 This limitation results from its dependence on Valgrind.

-In the JPL Machine Learning group any 64-bit Linux machine will do, e.g. analysis, paralysis, mlia-compute1, or mlia-compute2.

 # Build and Installation

-While general build instructions are included, if you have access to the JPL Machine Learning machines and the FOAM LATTE project directories (under `/proj/foamlatte`), you may want to skip below to "FOAM LATTE Specific Instructions."

-## General Instructions

 BITFLIPS is a Valgrind extension and therefore cannot be compiled or run without Valgrind.
 First, download and untar a recent version of